ngessert/patch-lesion/README.md

-## Skin Lesion Diagnosis Using CNNs with Patch-Based Attention and Diagnosis-Guided Loss Weighting
+## Skin Lesion Classification Using CNNs with Patch-Based Attention and Diagnosis-Guided Loss Weighting

 In this repository we will make our code for the above mentioned paper available upon publication.